 1) Being fully awake to the intuitive understanding of your True Self as this One Divine Source-Awareness, the One Self that arises as all apparent selves and

 2) Being completely free from all selfish or self-centered desires and tendencies, which are sometimes called egocentric binding likes and dislikes.

-As I mentioned in the beginning, these two aspects work together to automatically produce the unhindered flow of all the divine virtues such as loving kindness, compassion, peace, humility, generosity, patience, and a divine bliss that holds all human emotions.
+As I mentioned in the beginning, these two aspects work together to automatically produce the unhindered flow of the fruit of enlightenment: loving kindness, compassion, peace, humility, generosity, patience, and a divine bliss that holds all human emotions.
 So we see that being fully awake and being completely free leads to being entirely available as a well-tuned instrument in the hands of God.
 In this way, the personal consciousness freely shares the fruit of enlightenment with everyone.